StephenTGibson/StephenTGibson.github.io/adventures/fiordland_u_glade_dore.md

 ![4 hikers on a mountain pass with blue sky and sunshine](/images/adventures/fiordland_u_glade_dore/fiordland_u_glade_dore-4_on_top_of_glade-800x600.jpg)

 From the pass we could admire the views down Glade Burn and also see our way ahead.
-The initial descent down the south west side of Glade Pass is straightforward and the route down to the bush line follows any number of deer trails, we mainly the true right for the most part.
+The initial descent down the south west side of Glade Pass is straightforward and the route down to the bush line follows any number of deer trails, we followed the true right for the most part.

 ![view down a valley with creek stretching away into trees](/images/adventures/fiordland_u_glade_dore/fiordland_u_glade_dore-looking_down_glade_burn-800x600.jpg)

-There remained around 4km bush travel to our intended campsite, near where the Dore Pass Route crosses Glade Burn.
+There remained around 4km of bush travel to our intended campsite, near where the Dore Pass Route crosses Glade Burn.
 After a brief attempt at bush bashing down the true left of the creek, we quickly opted for easier travel rock hopping and scrambling down the creek itself.
 At sections the creek gorges in considerably and any bush bashing route would have to detour significantly.
-Descending the creek was slow and difficult at times and this section certainly took longer than expected but there was no real obstacles to our progress.
-However if the creek was running high this could become seriously problematic.
+Descending the creek was slow and difficult at times and this section certainly took longer than expected but there were no real obstacles to our progress.
+However if the creek was running high this would likely become much more difficult.

 ![3 hikers scrambling down rocks alongside a steep creek](/images/adventures/fiordland_u_glade_dore/fiordland_u_glade_dore-scambling_down_glade_burn-800x600.jpg)

 With very little warning the creek suddenly opens out and Lake Te Anau appears below us.
-We quickly come across the Dore Pass Route crossing and not far below we manage to tuck ourselves away in the bush for a cosy campspot.
+We quickly reach the Dore Pass Route crossing and not far below we manage to tuck ourselves away in the bush for a cosy camp spot.

 ![looking down a wide rocky river to a lake below with trees on either side](/images/adventures/fiordland_u_glade_dore/fiordland_u_glade_dore-lake_te_anau_from_lower_glade_burn-800x600.jpg)